Main Street Staff

 Sharon Cichy

-Sharon launched her career as an educator, with a Master’s Degree in Early Childhood Special Education, spending 10 years focused on children before pivoting into the world of entrepreneurship.
-Several adventures later, Sharon has honed in on her expertise in business development, raising critical funds, brokering creative and strategic partnerships for businesses and non-profits alike.
-Sharon is skilled at building strong and long-lasting relationships with her large and growing network.
+Sharon launched her career as an educator, with a master’s degree in early childhood special education, spending more than 10 years focused on children before pivoting into the world of entrepreneurship.
+Several adventures later, Sharon joined Main Street, where her role includes spearheading development, raising critical funds, and brokering creative and strategic partnerships.
+Sharon envisions and executes unique, memorable events and programs—including the Conversations Matter series and Bake with Sharon—and works with partners locally and nationally to advance advocacy efforts for affordable, inclusive housing.

 MaryAnn Hanley